Living Labs - THE ART OF ADAPTATION, COMMUNICATION AND EDUCATION

 - Gather valuable participant feedback for improving the material and providing the material digitally to registered participants

-This creative performance Living Lab aims to provide a visually rich interactive space where participants can engage in their own pace.
+This creative performance Living Lab aimed to provide a visually rich interactive space where participants could engage in their own pace.
 Comics have been a very useful tool for ages to break down complex technical concept to easily understandable content for assimilation.
-With a dedicated space creating a relaxed environment for reflection and honest feedback on the material created this will be a wonderful experience.
+With a dedicated space that created a relaxed environment for reflection and honest feedback on the material created this was a wonderful experience.

 Key Dates